Integrable sigma models at RG fixed points: quantisation as affine Gaudin models: Introduction

 The first part of Section \ref{sec2} is devoted to the construction of classical relativistic AGMs and mainly consists of a review of \cite{Vicedo:2017cge,Delduc:2019bcl,Lacroix:2019xeh}.
 In particular, we recall the definition of the Hamiltonian, the integrable structure and the Lax connection of these theories.
 The second part concerns the interpretation of the gauged formulation of the Klim\v{c}\'{i}k NLSM on $G \! \times\!
 G / G_{\text{diag}}$ as a relativistic AGM with 4 punctures, based on \cite{Vicedo:2017cge,Delduc:2015xdm}.

 In Section \ref{sec31}, we initiate the analysis of the conformal limit of the Klim\v{c}\'{i}k model on the group ${\rm SU}(2)$, mostly following \cite{Bazhanov:2018xzh}.
-We start with a review of the RG flow of this theory \cite{Sfetsos:2015nya} and a detailed description of the target space of its UV limit.
-Moreover, we discuss the chiral limit of the Lax connection of the model and describe how its classical integrable structure splits into two decoupled ones, built from left- and right-moving fields respectively.
-In particular, we discuss several convenient choices of gauge for the Lax connection, which are expressed in terms of relevant non-local chiral fields of the model in the UV limit, such as (classical) parafermions and screening currents.
+We start with a review of the RG flow of this theory \cite{Sfetsos:2015nya}.
+It turns out that in the IR the model becomes strongly coupled, while in the UV the one-loop RG flow equations possess a non-trivial fixed point.
+A detailed description of the target space in the UV limit of the sigma model is given.
+Moreover, we discuss the same limit for the Lax connection and describe how its classical integrable structure splits into two decoupled ones, built from left- and right-moving fields respectively.
+In particular, we present several convenient choices of gauge for the Lax connection, which are expressed in terms of non-local chiral fields of the model in the UV limit, such as the (classical) parafermions.

 We continue the classical analysis of this UV limit in Section \ref{sec3899891}, now focusing on the local conformal and integrable structures.
 For instance, we describe the $\mathcal{W}$-algebra underlying the theory, \textit{i.e.} the Poisson algebra formed by its left- or right-moving local currents, as well as a non-trivial relevant subalgebra thereof, called the corner-brane $\mathcal{W}$-algebra.
 Moreover, we discuss the classical local IMs of the model, which take the form of integrals of particular local chiral densities in this corner-brane $\mathcal{W}$-algebra.
-Finally, we discuss the characterisation of these $\mathcal{W}$-algebras and local IMs as (Poisson) commutant of specific sets of classical screening charges.
+Finally, we discuss the characterisation of these $\mathcal{W}$-algebras and local IMs as (Poisson) commutants of specific sets of classical screening charges.
 Although the classical local IMs of the model turn out to be very simple, this section will serve as a useful warm-up for a subsequent description of quantum local IMs, which are quite less trivial but admit a similar characterisation in terms of quantum screening charges.